ElliotWood/3DPinballAI/README.md

 ## Community and Feedback

 This is an open-source project and we encourage and welcome contributions.
-Please add detail when submiting new feature branches.
+Please add detail when submitting new feature branches.

 If you run into any problems using this project, [submit an issue](https://github.com/ElliotWood/3DPinballAI/issues) and